thixotropist/ghidra_import_tests/content/en/docs/exemplars/dpdk.md

 Are ISA extensions materially useful to a network appliance?
 {{% /pageinfo %}}

-Check out dpdk from github, patch the riscv configuration with `riscv64/toolchains/dpdk/dpdk.pat`, and crosscompile with `meson` and `ninja`.
+Check out DPDK from GitHub, patch the RISCV configuration with `riscv64/toolchains/dpdk/dpdk.pat`, and crosscompile with `meson` and `ninja`.
 Copy some of the examples into `riscv64/exemplars` and examine them in Ghidra.

 * for this we use as many standard extensions as we can, excluding vendor-specific extensions.